ozyurtf/linker/README.md

 So at the end, the operating system should provide **convenience** to users and programmers by creating an environment that is easy to deal with the underlying hardware of the computers/devices.
 It should provide **efficiency** to the users and progammers while ensuring efficient usage of the resources.
 Lastly, as the new technologies emerge in the hardware, operating system should be able to **evolve** and **adapt to these changes** in a flexible manner.

-# Operating System Services

-- Program development
-Operating system **provides tools** such as **compilers, debuggers, IDEs** that are useful for **program development.**

-- Program execution
-It is also responsible from **executing programs** by **loading these programs into memory**, **allocating whatever resources they need**, and **starting their execution**.

-- Access to IO devices
-IO devices are **keyboards, mouse, printers**, etc. Operating system **manages the access to these devices**.

-- Controlled access to files
-**File creation, deletion, reading, writing are the services that are provided by the operating system to access to the data in storage devices**.
-And operating system implements control mechanisms to **ensure** that the **files are accessed by authorized users**.

-- System access
-Operating system also **controls access to the system resources and services**.
-It implements user authentication and provides user accounts, passwords, etc. to provide unauthorized access to the system resources.
-It also enables the users to make a request whenever they want to access to the services provided by the operating system (e.g., opening a file, reading data from a file, writing data to a file, etc.).
-This request is also called **system call** (e,g,. open(), read(), write(), etc.)

-- Error detection and response
-When the program is executed or in any other system operation, an error may occur.
-Operating system **provides error handling and exception mechanisms, takes corrective actions for these errors, and displays these errors to the users.**

-- Accounting
-**Recording the resource usage/consumption/utilization** is another service provided by the operating system.

 # Hardware and Software Infrastructure

 ```